 Some people love beer, others prefer wine, but my drink of choice is a craft cocktail—I think that's due to the fact that I didn't really start drinking alcohol until my late 20s.
 My favorite place to enjoy craft cocktails is straight from the source: at a local micro distillery.
 Minnesota is home to over 30 micro distilleries, which typically have tasting rooms where you can purchase cocktails, tasting flights, and bottles of spirits.
 Some also offer tours and other experiences.
 The majority of Minnesota's micro distilleries are located in the Twin Cities, and this is a guide to my favorites, which I'll be updating periodically with new finds.

-If you'd like to check out Minnesota's distilleries for yourself, I highly recommend purchasing a Minnesota Microdistillery Passport, which are sold by the Minnesota Distillers Guild at the Minnesota State Fair.
-Each booklet is $10 and includes discounts at many of the Twin Cities distilleries mentioned below, ranging from $5 off your tab to buy one, get one drink offers.
+If you'd like to check out Minnesota's distilleries for yourself, I highly recommend purchasing the Minnesota Microdistillery Passport sold by the Minnesota Distillers Guild at the Minnesota State Fair and online.
+Each booklet is $15 and includes discounts at many of the Twin Cities distilleries mentioned below, ranging from 10% off your purchase of cocktails and spirits to buy one, get one drink offers.

 Distilleries are listed alphabetically within each geographical category.